WKAL

-WKAL (1450 AM) is a radio station licensed to Rome, New York, United States, and serving the Utica-Rome-Syracuse radio market.
+WKAL (1450 AM) is a radio station licensed to Rome, New York, United States, and serving the Utica–Rome and Syracuse radio markets.
 The station is owned by Tune In Broadcasting, LLC, a company based in Santa Clarita, California.
-It broadcasts a Spanish language tropical music format in simulcast with Arjuna Broadcasting Corporation's WNRS in Herkimer.
-It had previously broadcast a talk radio format, with an emphasis toward Rome-area sports.
+It broadcasts an automated classic hits format.
+It had previously broadcast a talk radio format, with an emphasis toward Rome-area sports, and after that a simulcast of WNRS in Herkimer.

 History

 WKAL signed on November 25, 1946, as a Mutual affiliate owned by the Copper City Broadcasting Corporation.
 Copper City Broadcasting was itself owned by Myron Kallet, who also controlled a chain of theaters that included the Capitol Theatre in Rome, where WKAL placed its studios.
-The station was the second station in Utica-Rome, after WIBX (which had already been on the air for two decades).
+The station was the second station in Utica–Rome, after WIBX (which had already been on the air for two decades).
 Kallet would also expand into television on December 1, 1949, when WKTV (then on channel 13; later on channel 2) went on the air from Utica.

 The combined WKAL studio and transmitter facility, South Jay Street, Rome, New York; Spring 1974.
 FM Stereo service had been recently initiated, simulcasting AM programming.
 The station's building markings were updated to advertise the change.
 To the left the station's VW Bus can be seen which was utilized during this period for promotional events.
 As of 2018, only the concrete pad remains to mark the location where the building once stood.

 In 1958, Kallet sold WKAL and WKTV to a group led by Paul Harron and Gordon Gray, who had previously owned WIBG AM-FM in Philadelphia and WPFH in Wilmington, Delaware.
 The group, Mid-New York Broadcasting, changed the station's affiliation to ABC Radio by 1959; it then sold WKAL to Jackson Maurer, former owner of WHKK in Akron, Ohio, in 1961.
 The sale separated the station from WKTV, which remained under Harron ownership until 1992.
 In 1962, WKAL reaffiliated with Mutual; by 1964, the ABC affiliation had ceased, and by 1967, the station's studios had left the Capitol Theatre for its transmitter location on South Jay Street.
 An FM sister station, WKAL-FM, was started in August 1968 on 95.9 MHz as a simulcast of the AM station.
 During this time, WKAL's music programming included blocks devoted to middle of the road music, country music, and top 40.
 In 1977, WKAL-FM dropped the AM simulcast in favor of beautiful music.

-Maurer Broadcasting Corporation sold WKAL AM-FM to Wooster Republican Publishing Company of Wooster, Ohio in 1980.
+Maurer Broadcasting Corporation sold WKAL AM-FM to Wooster Republican Publishing Company of Wooster, Ohio, in 1980.
 By 1983, WKAL had an adult contemporary format; two years later, the station, along with what had become WTCO, were acquired by Howard Green and Donald Simmons, owner of WENY AM-TV and WLEZ in Elmira and WOND and WMGM FM-TV in Atlantic City, New Jersey.
 By then, WKAL had an oldies format.